agude/agude.github.io/_books/the_dragons_banker.md

-Overall I was hoping Kelstern would "win" by coming up with a clever, heist-like plan, or that the dragons would use their superior intellect to do so, but no. In the end Kelstern wins by being upstanding, and the dragon's plan is too simple: watch humans, and make money shorting thinks before burning them down with dragon fire.
+Overall I was hoping Kelstern would "win" by coming up with a clever, heist-like plan, or that the dragons would use their superior intellect to do so, but no. In the end the dragon's plan becomes too simple: make money by shorting things before burning them down with dragon fire.

-There is also a little bit of a weird inconstancy: the dragons' plan was to destroy the human economic system, but they also transferred several pieces of technology that moved the whole empire forward.
+There is also a little bit of a weird inconstancy: the dragons' plan was to profit off the human economic system, but they also transferred several pieces of technology that moved the whole empire forward, like fuel free heat, new ship designs, and refrigeration.
 I'm not sure why.

-Perhaps they had a change of heart (although the plan with the dragon-eyes and water-proof chemical, that when combined create refridgeration, was in play well before Kelstern showed he was a good person).
+A fun read, but far from perfect.
 In my ideal dragon story, the fact that the dragon can breath fire would make no difference.